ghpaetzold/questplusplus/README.md

 * CRF: Conditional Random Fields algorithm
 The parameters exposed in the "Parameters" section of the configuration file are:
   - variance

+Documentation about these parameters is available at http://www.chokkan.org/software/crfsuite/

 ## Parameter optimization